InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-16-Predicting-heart-disease.md

 <h4>How big is the problem?</h4>
 The issue of heart disease in the United States is huge.
 According to the Centers for Disease Control and Prevention:

-> Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups.[^2]<br>
-One person dies every 34 seconds from cardiovascular disease.[^2]<br>
-In 2023, 919,032 people died from cardiovascular disease.
-That's the equivalent of 1 in every 3 deaths.[^2]<br>
-Heart disease is costly.
-The cost of health care services and medications from heart disease amounted to more than $168 billion between 2021 and 20222.<br>